 4.11.
 Mailbox: Mailboxes are not permitted.

 4.12.
-Driveways/Walkways: Natural concrete with a broom finish, concrete or brick pavers may be used subject to approval by the CARC.
-Unpaved strips within driveways consisting of grass, loose gravel, or any other material will not be allowed.
+Driveways/Walkways: Natural concrete with a broom finish, concrete, or brick pavers may be used subject to approval by the CARC.
+The mixing of different types of materials (i.e., poured concrete and concrete or brick pavers) is prohibited.
+Unpaved strips within driveways consisting of grass, loose gravel, or any other material is also prohibited.
 Asphalt & gravel driveways are prohibited.
 Driveways shall be constructed and maintained in accordance with the requirements of the Cannonsgate Covenants, Conditions and Restrictions and all requirements of the NC Department of Transportation.
 The drive shall be splayed at the end of the apron except when adjoining community sidewalks.
 A concrete culvert must be installed if the driveway crosses a drainage swale.
 Additional measures are required if the driveway crosses a certified Wetland.

 4.13.
 Exterior Lighting: CARC approval is required for all exterior lighting fixtures except recess can lighting on porches.
 Exterior lights shall be appropriate to the theme of the design and in keeping with historic precedence.
 Exterior lighting shall be directed toward the house and be of low wattage (limited to 2,000 lumens) to minimize glare sources to neighbors and other homeowners.
 Lighting for walkways generally must be directed toward the ground.
 Lighting fixtures shall be dark colored so as to be less obtrusive.
 Any deviation from the aforementioned guidelines or use of high-wattage, spotlights, floodlights, or ballasted fixtures (sodium, mercury, multi-vapor, fluorescent, metal halide, etc.) requires CARC approval.
 The CARC may take into consideration the visibility and style of the fixture and on the home.
 Lighting of walls can be achieved by use of eave or ground recessed fixtures.
 Landscape lighting should be concealed where possible by ground recessing or placing in shrub beds.
 Colored lights are prohibited, except as temporary holiday decorations installed 30 days ahead of and 14 days past Christmas Day.
 Post mounted light fixtures will be considered on an individual basis.
 Spillover of light on to neighboring property shall be avoided and lights shall be shielded where necessary.